-Soleadify secures seed funding for database what tracks 40M business using machine learning – TechCrunch
+Soleadify secures seed funding for database that uses machine learning to track 40M businesses – TechCrunch

 On top of Soleadify’s data, they build solutions for prospecting, market research, customer segmentation and industry monitoring.

 The way it’s done is by frequently scanning billions of webpages, identifying and classifying relevant data points and creating connections between them.
-The result is a database of business data, that is normally only available through laborious, manual research.
+The result is a database of business data, which is normally only available through laborious, manual research.